• Home

 7:00 PM – The Party Officially Begins

 Once the clock strikes 7:00 PM, the party is in full swing!
-Trick-or-treat trails open, character meets ramp up, special snacks are available, and the entertainment kicks off.
-Use this window to take advantage of lower wait times at rides like Space Mountain, which runs in complete darkness with a spooky soundtrack, or hop over to Fantasyland for a whirl on Mad Tea Party with its colorful Halloween lights and music.
+Trick-or-treat trails open, character meets ramp up, exclusive snacks are available, and the entertainment kicks off.
+Use this window to take advantage of lower wait times at rides like Space Mountain, which runs in complete darkness with a spooky soundtrack, or hop over to Fantasyland for a spin on Mad Tea Party with its colorful Halloween lights.

-7:30 PM – Snack and Grab a Boo to You Parade Spot
+7:30 PM – Grab a Snack and Claim a Boo to You Parade Spot

 View the MNSSHP Entertainment Guide so you know about all of the exclusive party festivities!